 God As I Don’t Understand Him

-Sometimes, those who expect the least from a higher power gain the most from this unwritten journey.
-Until we land, broken from years of self-abuse, in the hands of others who have walked similar paths, the only power greater than ourselves is the substance we’re enslaved to.
-Once we get sober, a new way of life is offered to us, without any preconditions—an opportunity that, in itself, is a power greater than any in this often cruel and unusual world.
-Perhaps, for the rest of us, God as we don’t understand Him might just be the best understanding of Him we can have.
+Sometimes those who expect the least from a higher power gain the most from this unwritten journey.
+Until we land—broken from years of self-abuse—into the hands of others who have walked the same jagged path, the only power greater than ourselves is the substance we’re enslaved to.
+Once we get sober, a new way of life is offered to us without preconditions… and that alone becomes a power greater than anything available in this often cruel and unusual world.

 Previous